 Here are some tips to help you enjoy Washington wine country during the harvest:

 - Plan ahead: In wine country many visitors come during the harvest and crush.
 That requires extensive advance planning for lodging, dining and activities.
-Here in the Yakima Valley the weekend traffic is manageable and there are great activities like the Prosser Balloon Rally, the Wine Yakima Valley Catch the Crush event in October or the Thanksgiving in Wine Country event the weekend after Thanksgiving.
+Here in the Yakima Valley the weekend traffic is manageable and there are great activities like the Prosser Balloon Rally, the Catch the Crush event in October, or the Thanksgiving in Wine Country event the weekend after Thanksgiving.

-- Check the website of the local tourist office: They’re a wealth of information, especially about harvest and wine events.
-Also, regional and state wine associations are a good source to help you plan.
-In the Yakima Valley check the Rattlesnake Hills Wine Trail or Wine Yakima Valley for updates and information.
+- Check the website of the local tourism office: They’re a wealth of information, especially about harvest and wine events.
+In the Yakima Valley check the our wine website for updates and our event calendar.

 - Learn before you go: Visit websites and videos about the regions and wine making process.
 Brush up on the art of tasting and basic wine terms.
-And if you use Twitter, try hashtags to follow the online conversations, like #WAwine.
+And if you use Twitter and Instagram, try hashtags to follow the online conversations, like #WAwine #YakimaValley #WAHarvest and #2014harvest.